africanmoose/digitalgarden/src/site/notes/4x - Reading/41 Books/41.02 Book reviews/Wabi Sabi - The Japanese Art of Impermanence - Andrew Juniper.md

 - Interesting history of how wabisabi came to be a national culture in Japan

 ### How I discovered it
 - Suzie had mentioned a book on wabisabi and i thought this was it.
-Though after i started reading it, it wasnt really a Suzie type of book....turns out she had recommended [[4x - Reading/41 Books/41.02 Book reviews/Wabi Sabi -Japanese Wisdom for a Perfectly Imperfect Life - Beth Kempton\|Wabi Sabi -Japanese Wisdom for a Perfectly Imperfect Life - Beth Kempton]]
+Though after i started reading it, it wasnt really a Suzie type of book....turns out she had recommended [[4x - Reading/41 Books/41.02 Book reviews/Wabi Sabi - Japanese Wisdom for a Perfectly Imperfect Life - Beth Kempton\|Wabi Sabi - Japanese Wisdom for a Perfectly Imperfect Life - Beth Kempton]]

 ### How the book changed me
 - It ties in with the recent books I have read on minimalism quite nicely.
 I want to try and reduce how much stuff I have, and this book helps